cudoventures/cudos-network-docs/src/docs/become-a-validator/security-recommendation.md

 This application consists of a Cudos Network daemon and command-line interface that, once deployed, runs a full-node version of the Cudos Network blockchain for users to interact with.
 This bespoke implementation supports innovations such as Inter-Blockchain Communication (IBC) protocol and Cosmos’s recently released Stargate update, to guarantee high levels of reliability and cross-chain interactions inspired by the network’s computing capabilities.
 This Cudos Network blockchain additionally leverages the most vetted modules within the Cosmos community such as staking, authentication, and governance logic.
 It also includes special blockchain components and developer toolchains linked to its unique set of high-performance compute use cases and development workflows.

-## Recommendations for Securing A Validator Node
+## Recommendations for securing a Validator node

 Cudos Validating nodes are Cosmos SDK-specified full nodes.
 This allows for a heavier-duty set of transaction processing workflows and network-level security exchanges with other members of the network.
 When setting up a Cudos Network Validator node, Validators will have to decide whether they want to be fully responsible for Key Management or if they want to leverage third-party infrastructure to do so.
 The Cudos Network blockchain leverages the Tendermint Key Management System in order to ensure high availability access to signing keys as part of the Cudos Network’s block processing workflows.
 This additionally allows this blockchain to prevent double-signing events.
 In practice, this feature allows for the tamper-proof storage of Hardware Security Module (HSM) Validator keys, even if the host has been compromised.
 If choosing to implement an HSM, the Validator should review that HSM's documentation in conjunction with the Tendermint KMS requirements, to ensure suitable compatibility before finalising a choice about this part of the security architecture.